ComradDoge/DogeEU4/README.md

 - Increased chances of Sikhism surviving.
 - Fixed Rum mission scuff in Vanilla Flavour.
 - Readded diplomatic way to form Spain in Vanilla Flavour.
+- Since Adriaterra has no mission tree, for the time being they will get Italy mission tree (even if does not quite make sense) to somewhat encourage its use.

 <br/>